Carnivorous plants

 A large genus with about 250 species, widely distributed on all continents, with the exception of Antarctica.

-Members of this genus obtain the major part of their nutrients by catching small invertebrates by means of glandular hairs on their leaves.
+Members of this genus obtain the major part of their nutrients by catching small invertebrates by means of sticky glandular hairs on their leaves.
 When an animal gets stuck in the sticky juice from these glands, the leaf envelops the unfortunate victim, whereupon enzymes dissolve its body juices, making nitrogen and other nutrients available for the plant.

 In the old days, in Denmark, farmers were convinced that if sheep would consume sundew “before Michaelmas” (September 29), they would get liver flukes (Distoma hepaticum).
 The real cause for the sheep to get these parasites was that they were grazing in wet areas, where not only these plants thrive, but also the flukes.